 “You held heavy-weight tournaments for them, and invented an entire mythology surrounding them,” he pointed out quietly.
 “I am haunted by the dying squeaks of your undefeated praying mantis, Queen Mantelabra.”

 “It’s not like life has any scientific value anyway,” I continued defending myself, pointlessly, knowing I was digging the hole larger but unable to stop myself.
-Like a train with broken breaks, I kept going.
+Like a train with broken breaks, I ran right on through the station and into the waiting crowd.
 “Ask any philosopher after you’ve gotten them drunk and they’ll say life is pointless and only bears meaning when you bestow meaning upon it.
 I treated the gladiators of my ludus well, and I had to work hard to trap those motherfu—”

 I checked my phone as I walked in, noting that Vanessa had texted me with a question mark and nothing else.
 I sent, ‘no one dead yet, Scott will be soon’ to let her know what was up, and as an afterthought sent Lee a quick, ‘I am fine.’
 I was the opposite of fine, but it’s not like he needed to know that.